Meghaan-Binkley-Hopper/streaming-04-multiple-consumers/README.md

 1. Run listening_worker.py

 Will it terminate on its own?
 How do you know?
+It will not terminate on its own.
+It requires a CTRL+C to quit.

 ## Ready for Work